aleph-naught2tog/ts_without_dependencies/README.md

 1. Clone down this repository.
 2. Change directories so you are inside the project folder.
 2. The first time you do this, you'll need to run `npm install` so that you have Typescript set up.
-2. `./node_modules/.bin/tsc` will compile the TypeScript source files.
+2. `npx tsc` will compile the TypeScript source files.
 (If you have a global version of Typescript, you can just do `tsc`)
 3. `npm start` will start your server.
 4. <kbd>Ctrl</kbd>+<kbd>c</kbd> to shut off the server.